dullroar/ten-steps-to-linux-survival/README.md

 sudo dpkg -i somesoftware.deb
 ```

 There is, however, a problem.
 You now have to remember that you installed that package by hand and keep it up to date by hand (or not). `apt-get upgrade` isn't going to help you here.
-This is true no matter what way you get the alternative package - `.deb` file, tarball, source code, or whatever.
+This is true no matter what way you get the alternative package - `.deb` file, tarball, source code, or whatever (although `apt-get` can work with PPAs in a more automated manner).

+The second problem with third-party package sources is how do you know whether to trust them or not?
+If something is in an "official" distro repository, chances are it has been vetted to a certain degree.
+But otherwise, it is caveat administrator.

-The final problem with package managers is that they're such a good idea that everybody has them now.
+The final problem with package managers is that they're such a good idea that ***everything*** has them now.
 Not just the operating systems like Linux, but languages like Python have [`pip`](https://pypi.python.org/pypi/pip/) and execution environments like node have [`npm`](https://www.npmjs.com/).
 So now you end up with having to keep track of what you have installed on a system across two or three or more package managers at different levels of abstraction.
 It can be a mess!

 Add into this that many of these language and environment package managers allow setting up "global" (system-wide) or "local" (current directory) versions of a package to allow different versions of the same package to exist on the same system, where different applications may be relying on the different versions to work.
+Do you keep good notes?
+You'd better!

 Which `which` is Which?
 -----------------------